adamsilver/fdpb/03-book-a-flight.md

 }
 ```

-Then when it comes to initialising the component we can check to see if the `DatePicker()` is defined.
-If it is, we know we can initialise it, otherwise we bail out, in the knowledge that browsers will be providing their own native solution.
+With this in place, we can check to see if the `DatePicker()` is defined.
+If it is, then we can initialise it which will enhance the interface in browsers that don't support the date input.
+Lovely.

 ```JS
 if(typeof DatePicker !== "undefined") {